mach-kernel/dwolla-recurring/README.md

 - Rails 4+
 - Bundler

 While creating `dwolla-recurring-heroku` I forgot to remove the ActiveRecord dependencies, but the application does not require any database access as all the data is processed via the Dwolla API.
-If desired, the dependencies on ActiveRecord can be removed from `config/environment` and `database.yml` removed.
-Or -- you could avoid the headache.
+ActiveRecord has been removed from this project.

 ## Getting Started